Lotus 69 (Formula B 1971) car-by-car histories

 One of two 1971 Lotus 69s invoiced to Jacques Couture of the Canadian Jim Russell Racing School on 13 March 1971 in green and yellow paintwork.
 It is unclear whether this was the car driven by Jacques Couture in 1971 or that driven by teammate Dave McConnell .

 New to "J Silver" in March 1971 with red bodywork according to the Lotus built record.
 This would have been John Silver, owner of the Barrington House restauarant in Great Barrington, Massachusetts, who sponsored Bob Hebert (Monterey, MA).
 Raced by Hebert in Northeast Division SCCA Nationals in 1971 and 1972.
-Although no results have yet been found for Hebert in 1973, he scored two points in the NEDiv points table that season.
-Sold to George Liebman Jr (New York, NY), who raced it in New England Region NARRC Formula B at Lime Rock in April 1973, and then at a New York Region SCCA Regional at Bridgehampton in October 1973, having earlier been entered in such a car for the Pro FB race that supported the Grand Prix at Watkins Glen.
-The car was entered by Liebman as #77.
+Sold to George Liebman Jr (New York, NY), who raced it in New England Region NARRC Formula B at Lime Rock in April 1973, but it appears it was borrowed back by Hebert for the Lime Rock National on 7 July where he raced it with Liebman's entry number #77.
+Then raced by Liebman at a New York Region SCCA Regional at Bridgehampton in October 1973, having earlier been entered in such a car for the Pro FB race that supported the Grand Prix at Watkins Glen.
 Subsequent history unknown, but Jeff Hailand (Clayton, MO) ran a Formula B Lotus 69 in historic racing between 2014 and 2018 that was registered with the Lotus Formula Ford Register as chassis "71/69/4FB".